 Service coordination information (e.g., Appointments, Referrals, Contact Logs, Follow-up Actions Needed) may be entered into the database and is available for service providers who work with individual children to ensure the efficient use of time and resources.

-The staff at the FDLRS centers are assisted with data entry, report generation, and technical issues pertaining to CHRIS in a number of ways:
+CHRIS users are assisted with data entry, report generation, and technical issues pertaining to CHRIS in a number of ways:

 - CHRIS Help Desk (800) 231-5747: The CHRIS Help Desk is staffed by CHRIS personnel who provide technical assistance and support to CHRIS users.